Choose your boutique

 https://www.google.com/intl/de/policies/privacy

-We use social media plug-ins from the following social networks on our website.
+We use social media plugins from the following social networks on our website.

-In addition, the information may be published on your account and displayed to your contacts there.
+Furthermore, the information may be published on your account and displayed to your contacts there.

-Social media presences
+Social media presence

-For further information on processing, options for objection and assertion of data subject rights, please refer to the privacy policies of the respective provider.
+For further information on data processing, options for objection and assertion of data subject rights, please refer to the privacy policies of the respective provider.

 YouTube